-Counter culture at The Horse Hospital
+Counter culture at The Horse Hospital in Bloomsbury

 Tucked around the corner from Russell Square tube, the Horse Hospital is a Grade II listed building.
-As the name suggests, it used to be a stable for sick horses (owned by London cabbies in 18th Century).
+As the name suggests, it used to be a stable for sick horses (owned by London cabbies in the 18th century).
 It’s been an underground, experimental arts venue since the early 90s.
 Today you’ll find cult film screenings, magic and the occult events, exhibitions and Avant Garde performances including the Psychic Communities programme.

 Like most arts venues, rising rents are putting the squeeze on, and it’s currently under threat of closure if a fair rental agreement can’t be made, so pop in while you can.
 And spread the word if you’re into it.